Yggdroot/LeaderF/README.md

   -h, --help            show this help message and exit

 specific arguments:
+  -A <NUM>, --after-context <NUM>
+                        Show NUM lines after each match.
+  -B <NUM>, --before-context <NUM>
+                        Show NUM lines before each match.
+  -C <NUM>, --context <NUM>
+                        Show NUM lines before and after each match.
+  --context-separator <SEPARATOR>
+                        The string used to separate non-contiguous context lines in the output.
   -e <PATTERN>..., --regexp <PATTERN>...
                         A pattern to search for.
 This option can be provided multiple times, where all patterns given are searched.